Testing of Assumptions

 Randomness: Most of the statistics assume that the sample observations are random.
 Run Test is used to test the assumption of randomness.

-Absence of Multicollinearity: Multicollinearity means that the variables of interest are not highly correlated.
+Multicollinearity: Multicollinearity means that the variables of interest are highly correlated, and high correlations should not be present among variables of interest.
 To test the assumption of multicollinearity, VIF and Condition indices can be used, especially in regression analyses.
 A value of VIF >10 indicates multicollinearity is present and the assumption is violated.

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: